-Kate Murphy’s video practice examines the interplay between portraiture and the various forms of documentary including TV and film documentary, reality TV and the home video camera.
-Through her single- and multi-channel video installations she explores a multiplicity of viewpoints; that of the subject, the camera, the observer, the viewer, and continues to explore how these unfold in video portraiture.
+Kate Murphy’s video practice examines the interplay between portraiture and various forms of documentary including TV and film documentary, reality TV and the home video camera.
+Through her single- and multi-channel video installations she explores the relationship between her subject, the camera, the observer and the viewer.

 Murphy’s video works have also been screened at the Barbican, London (2011); LOOP’08, Barcelona (2008); Broadstone Gallery, Dublin (2007); Foundation for Art and Creative Technology (FACT), Liverpool (2006); and National Gallery of Australia, Canberra (2004).